-What matters the most is the tree’s size.
-Reasonably, larger trees are older and older trees have absorbed more CO2 than their younger counterparts.
-You can measure their size by noting its circumference.
+What matters the most is the tree’s size2.
+Reasonably, larger trees are older, and older trees have absorbed more CO2 than their younger counterparts.
+You can measure their size by noting their circumference.

 You can calculate the carbon content by measuring the tree’s girth; use a tape measure on three different sections of the tree and get the average.
 You can use the tree’s girth to measure its dry weight; the ratio is easy to find online.

-Carbon makes up half of the dry weight of a tree, so you can then divide your result by 2 for the result you’re looking.
+Carbon makes up half of the dry weight of a tree, so you can then divide your result by 2 for the result you’re looking for.

 If it’s too much, you can also use this calculator.

 How much Co2 does a redwood absorb in a lifetime?